MouseBiteLabs/Pocket-Mouse-Power-Board/README.md

 ## Potential Issues

 - Using a flash cart, such as the Everdrive or EZ-Flash, the power draw during start-up may be too high and cause the battery voltage to drop below the 2V threshold.
 You may be able to get it to boot by turning the power switch off and on again.
-Regardless, this should only occur when you have low battery life anyway.
+Regardless, this should only occur when you have very low battery life.
+The components I have chosen should effectively prevent this error from occurring, but I have not tested every system configuration possible.
+- When first placing batteries in, you must wait a few seconds for the capacitors to charge up, before it will operate correctly.
+This is only upon first insertion - once the batteries have been in the system for longer than a few seconds, it will operate completely normally.

 ## Revision History